Expense Categories

 • Proof of payment, such as canceled checks or credit card statements.

-How Fyle Can Automate Expense Tracking for P&C Insurance
+How Sage Expense Management (formerly Fyle) Can Automate Expense Tracking

-• Centralize Policy Documents: Forward your P&C insurance policies and renewal invoices to be forwarded directly to Fyle for a complete digital record.
+• Centralize Policy Documents: Forward your P&C insurance policies and renewal invoices to be forwarded directly to Sage Expense Management for a complete digital record.

 • Track Premium Payments: Capture every premium payment, whether paid annually or in installments, for an accurate payment history.

-• Create a Clear Audit Trail: Fyle keeps the policy documents, invoices, and proof of payment together in one easily accessible expense record.
+• Create a Clear Audit Trail: We keep the policy documents, invoices, and proof of payment together in one easily accessible expense record.

 • Automate Your Accounting: Sync the categorized insurance expense directly to the correct GL account in QuickBooks, Xero, NetSuite, or Sage Intacct.